pajmd/tips/git/cheatsheet.md

 ```
 git push
 ```
-### Starting a project with a master branch and child branches
+### Starting a project
-We could either create a remote git repo and then clone it or create a local one.
+We need a master branch and first feature branches from which will create PRs and then merge to master We could either create a remote git repo and then clone it or create a local one.
 #### Starting from Local:
 ```